vikashkumar77590/Landing-page/README.md

 # OIBSIP-L1-T1
-Welcome to the GitHub repository for the Momo Corner Landing Page!
+Welcome to the GitHub repository for the Smartwatch Landing Page!
-This repository contains the HTML and CSS code for a visually appealing landing page for a fictional Smartwatch called "Fitbit Ionic".
-The landing page showcases the restaurant's offerings and provides essential information to visitors.
+This repository contains the HTML and CSS code for a visually appealing landing page for a Smartwatch called "Fitbit Ionic".
+The landing page showcases the brand's offerings and provides essential information to viewers.

 Features-
 1. Responsive design